williamcfrancis/williamcfrancis/README.md

 [![](https://github.com/mrousavy/mrousavy/blob/master/img/dino.gif)](https://chromedino.com)
 ## Howdy! 👋

-I am a second year graduate student in Robotics at the University of Pennsylvania.
-I received my bachelor's major degree in Electrical and Electronics Engineering (EEE) and a minor degree in Computer Science Engineering (CSE) at the Vellore Institute of Technology,
+I'm a graduate student in Robotics at the University of Pennsylvania.
+I'm passionate about learning and building machines that can think and learn like humans, working to make these technologies accessible to everyone.
+I received my bachelor's major degree in Electrical and Electronics Engineering (EEE) and a minor degree in Computer Science Engineering (CSE) at the Vellore Institute of Technology.
 <!-- I teach robots how to perceive, how to learn, and how to act.
 For more details on what I've done, you're welcome to visit my [personal website](https://williamcfrancis.netlify.app/). -->

 ## Skills